wp-plugins/plugin-register/readme.txt

 == Description ==

+Please note: On activation this plugin will send a message to the developer with your site name and URL.
+This information will be kept private.
+If you are not happy with the developer knowing you are using their plugin, please do not use it.

 If you are a Wordpress plugin developer the chances are your plugins are available for download from the Wordpress plugin repository.
 As part of that service the nice guys at Wordpress show you how many downloads of your plugin you get per day.
 Very useful, and if you're like me you check your downloads numbers too often.

 However what these stats don't show you is where your plugin is in use - which sites it is actually being activated on.
 Seeing that would allow you to see exactly which sites are using your plugin, when they installed it, and what version the site is running.
 That is exactly what Plugin Register does.